quininer/sarkara/README.md

 śarkarā
 =======

-`Sarkara` is a cryptography library like [libsodium](https://github.com/jedisct1/libsodium), use only Post-Quantum cryptography algorithms.
+`Sarkara` is a Post-Quantum cryptography library.

 Public-key cryptography